Access Denied

 Recipe 6: Avocado Toast with Eggs (340 calories)

-Why it works: Yes, diabetics can eat toast—in controlled portions and when paired with protein and healthy fats.
-The avocado provides monounsaturated fats that slow digestion, while eggs add protein.
+Why it works: Yes, people with diabetes can include toast—in controlled portions and when paired with protein and healthy fats.
+The avocado provides monounsaturated fats that can slow digestion, while eggs add protein.
 Choose high-fiber, whole grain bread.

 Instructions: 1.
 Toast bread to desired doneness.
 2. While bread toasts, cook eggs to your preference.
 3. Mash avocado in a small bowl with lemon juice, salt, and pepper.
 4. Spread mashed avocado on toast.
 5. Top with cooked eggs.
 6. Sprinkle with red pepper flakes and additional seasonings if desired.
 7. Serve immediately.